La Tène (archaeological site): Discovery

-The first scholars studying the site, colonel Friedrich Schwab and Ferdinand Keller did not give the site a particular interest.
-However, when Édouard Desor, professor of geology and paleontology heard of the discoveries, around a year later, he immediately realised the potential of La Tène within the Three-age system.
-In 1866, the first International congress of prehistoric archaeology and anthropology took place in Neuchâtel, Desor advocated the site of La Tène as the reference for the prehistoric Iron Age.
+The first scholars studying the site, Colonel Friedrich Schwab and Ferdinand Keller, did not consider the site of particular interest.
+However, when Édouard Desor, professor of geology and paleontology, heard of the discoveries, around a year later, he immediately realised the potential of La Tène within the Three-age system.
+In 1866, the first International Congress of Anthropology and Prehistoric Archaeology took place in Neuchâtel, Desor advocated the site of La Tène as the reference for the prehistoric Iron Age.
 A few years later, during a later meeting of the congress in Stockholm, it was decided to divide the Iron Age in Europe in two periods.
 The first was labelled Hallstatt culture, from a site located in Austria.
 The second Iron Age (from around 450 BCE to 25 BCE) was named after the site of La Tène, and thus called the La Tène culture.

 Early excavations (1880s–1917)

-The site quickly got quickly noted for the quality of the artifacts that were found.
-After Desor and Schwab, La Tène attracted other archaeology amateurs like Alexis Dardel-Thorens or Victor Gross.
+The site was quickly noted for the quality of the artifacts that were found.
+After Desor and Schwab, La Tène attracted other archaeology amateurs like Alexis Dardel-Thorens and Victor Gross.
 It also attracted many looters.
-Around 1870, the first Jura water correction brought the lake level 2.7 m lower, the site which was believed to be exhausted proved to have more to be found.
-With the lowered water, the site's topography became much easier to understand, this led to the discovery of the remains of two bridges over an old branch of the Thielle river as well as buildings of an undetermined function.
+Around 1870, the first Jura water correction brought the lake level 2.7 m lower, and the site which was believed to be exhausted proved to have more to be found.
+With the lowered water, the site's topography became much easier to understand; this led to the discovery of the remains of two bridges over an old branch of the Thielle river as well as buildings of an undetermined function.

-During the 1880s, excavations were conducted by Emile Vouga, the organisation of the site was clarified but the interpretation remained unclear.
+During the 1880s, while excavations were conducted by Emile Vouga, the organisation of the site was clarified but the interpretation remained unclear.
 In 1907, on an initiative of the History and Archaeology society of Neuchâtel with a support from the Canton of Neuchâtel, a well organized excavation started.
-The excavation, led by William Wavre and then Paul Vouga (1909) consisted in systematically emptying the old river Thielle bed.
+The excavation, led by William Wavre and then Paul Vouga (1909), consisted in systematically emptying the old river Thielle bed.
 This methodical excavation lasted until 1917 and brought to light a large corpus of remarkably culturally similar artifacts.
 Six years later, Vouga published a monograph in the form of a typological inventory of the excavation discoveries where he did not try to suggest an interpretation of the site's function.
 The publication was considered disappointing, because Vouga did not use techniques that were already known at the time, such as studying the site's stratigraphy.
 However, Vouga's monograph remains useful for the chronotypological studies of the second Iron Age.

 During the following years, the interest for the site declined because of the difficulty of interpretation.
-However, many hypothesis were proposed, cult site, sacrificial site, theories concerning the large number of bent or broken weapons and the humans and animals skeletons that were found.
+However, many hypotheses were proposed: cult site, sacrificial site, theories concerning the large number of bent or broken weapons and the humans and animals skeletons that were found.
 La Tène remains a particularly difficult site to interpret, mostly due to three major problems: